I’m currently sitting in my car waiting to pick the grandchildren up from school wondering where that dream of the glamorous life of an author went.

 If anyone else wants to read them, then that’s a bonus.
 If I happen to make enough money, rather than live high on the hog, an expression my father often used to describe the rich, I would happily invest in programs that get young people reading more.

 Instant news, instant communications, and the rest of the country, as well as the world, do close, we can go anywhere, and communicate instantly.
-In the days of classic literature, they survived on periodic letters, and traveling to another part of the same country was very arduous.
-Just the receipt of a letter could give a chapter, the trip to and the visit to a relative could give several.
+In the days of classic literature, the protagonist’s exchange of letters, and the arduous traveling to another part of the same country would be enough to generate a chapter, or the visit itself could generate several.

 I’m using this time to write another episode or chapter, or, in this case, a blog post.